-The purpose of the AASU is to provide a forum for students with a common bond to unify and support each other, and share the cultural achievements of black people within the University community.
-The AASU is an educational, social, and political force on campus to represent and advocate the concerns, problems, and image of African American students.
+The purpose of the BSU is to provide a forum for students with a common bond to unify and support each other, and share the cultural achievements of black people within the University community.
+The BSU is an educational, social, and political force on campus to represent and advocate the concerns, problems, and image of black students.
 Students can bring about a positive change through working collectively, united together.

 Association of Latino Professionals for American (ALPFA)

 ALPFA expands opportunities for students who seek careers in accounting, finance, business and business-related fields by empowering them to develop as leaders through the management of chapters, delivering quality student programs focused on professional development, providing access to our industry network of professional members and sponsors, offering access to scholarship programs and creating opportunities to network with other students.

 The Catholic Centre at Monmouth University is a relaxed home atmosphere where all students are able to grow spiritually, meet new friends, and learn more about the Catholic faith.
 Events include Sunday Mass, bible study, a coffeehouse, retreats, and BBQs.